-Whatever the cause, PMR causes inflammation in the joints and structures surrounding the joints of the shoulders and hips.
+Whatever the cause, Polymyalgia Rheumatica causes inflammation in the joints and structures surrounding the joints of the shoulders and hips.

-Physical therapy and the right sorts of exercise can improve the pain and stiffness that people with PMR experience in their shoulders and hips.
+Physical therapy and the right sorts of exercise can improve the pain and stiffness that people with Polymyalgia Rheumatica experience in their shoulders and hips.
 This treatment helps protect the joints by strengthening the muscles around them and should be done daily to achieve maximum benefit.

 Daily exercise can also be helpful in reducing fatigue and any possible emotional distress of the disease.

 A trained arthritis physiotherapist can help design an exercise program to return a patient’s shoulders and hips to their full range of motion.

 Prednisone is the main medication used to treat Polymyalgia Rheumatica.
 It works by fighting the inflammation caused by Polymyalgia Rheumatica.
 In most people, symptoms are noticeably better within 24 hours.
 In some people, their stiffness completely disappears after just one dose.